Skip to main content

 Deardorff poses in a workshop during the pandemic, surrounded by drones and remote-controlled vehicles.

-In 2022 — after completing a remote engineering internship with the FAA — he embarked on an in-person internship at SpaceX facilities in Redmond, Washington, where he helped construct, test and improve the antennas onboard V2 satellites for the company’s Starlink orbital network, which supplies internet services to more than 70 countries.
+In 2022 — after completing a remote engineering internship with the FAA — Deardorff embarked on an in-person internship at SpaceX facilities in Redmond, Washington, where he helped construct, test and improve the antennas onboard V2 satellites for the company’s Starlink orbital network, which supplies internet services to more than 70 countries.
 Internships and activities with organizations like Rocket Lab and NC State’s student-led Liquid Rocketry Lab further diversified his growing skill set.

 A research proposal submitted by Deardorff and his senior design team for NASA’s 2024 Gateway to Blue Skies Competition.
 The proposal involves deploying the Poseidon UAV system, a wireless-charging, computer-vision AI drone that aims to improve hurricane disaster response for communities facing increased risks from climate change.

 Throughout his undergraduate experience, Deardorff continued his entrepreneurship.
-He’s managed side ventures, such as a coffee shop — Espresso Yourself — in his freshman residence hall.
+He’s managed side ventures, such as a coffee shop, Espresso Yourself, in his freshman residence hall.
 He’s served NC State as an Entrepreneurship Student Ambassador, a mentor at the Albright Entrepreneurs Village and as director of merchandise and finance for the Krispy Kreme Challenge.
 And with a growing roster of employees, he’s expanded his main venture, Airmage LLC, tripling its profits over the past year while capturing aerial content for global brands like Amazon and Coca-Cola.

 “I wouldn’t change my experiences now for anything,” said Deardorff.
 “I wouldn’t have met the people I did — my friends and my girlfriend — without them.
 Being able to throw myself into all these new things, it’s been incredible.”